 Wild strawberries in Poland grow in open fields, forests, meadows.
 They look like tiny strawberries, are extremely delicate and rare.
 Their taste and aroma are exceptional.
 In the past, when many children in Poland spent their summer holidays in the countryside, kids used to put strawberries on dry blades and offered them to their mothers and grandmothers.
 You don’t have to go to the forest for wild strawberries anymore.
 For severs years, you can buy them at local bazaars – they are sold in small boxes and are usually quite expensive (especially compared to regular strawberries).

-Rhubarb (actually a vegetable) is one of the first plants that grows in the open air (not in the greenhouses or plastic tunnels) in early summer in Poland (before strawberries!).
+The rhubarb season in Poland begins in late April.
+Although the plant grows throughout the spring and summer, it’s recommended to buy it by mid-June.
+Rhubarb (actually a vegetable) is one of the first plants that grows in the open air (not in the greenhouses or plastic tunnels) in late spring and early summer in Poland (before strawberries!).
 Rhubarb is known for its sour taste (it’s rarely eaten raw) and it’s usually cooked with sugar (only thick stalks, not leaves).
 Rhubarb bun with crumble (drożdżówka z rabarbarem), pies, tarts, are very popular in Poland early summer.
 Rhubarb drink / kompot rabarbarowy (peel some of the skin, cut, add water and sugar and boil; serve chilled) was a number one summer drink for every Polish kid back in the times when sodas and juices were not popular or available in Poland.

 Strawberries do not require any special presentation;) They are available in Poland during summer time in bulks.
 People eat them raw, with sour cream, sugar, whipped cream, cooked (kompot drink), strawberry pies, strawberry jelly, meringue with strawberries.
 Strawberry smoothie (koktajl truskawkowy) is a highlight of every summer (in Poland, traditionally prepared with kefir – a fermented milk drink full of probiotics).